 Often, however, the image may resemble that of a miscarriage.
 The further along the molar pregnancy is, the more characteristic the ultrasound picture becomes.
 If the doctor suspects a molar pregnancy, a blood test will be ordered to check if the hCG levels are higher than normal, far higher in comparison to possible hCG levels that may occur in normal pregnancies.
 See these resources for more information on miscarriage and signs of miscarriage.

 If there is both an ultrasound image that looks like a miscarriage and higher-than-normal hCG levels, the person will be treated to remove the abnormal tissue in the uterus.

-Tissue miscarried or removed from the uterus will be sent to a laboratory and tested to see if molar tissue is present.
-Diagnosis can then be confirmed.
+Tissue miscarried or removed from the uterus will be sent to a laboratory and tests will be done to see if molar tissue is present.
+A molar pregnancy diagnosis can then be confirmed.